cisco-open/jalapeno/docs/link-state/README.md

 #### LS Topology Diagram
 ![ls topology](ls_topology.png)

-The link-state topology processor (LS_Topology) creates a virtual representation of the network LSDB (the LS_Topology edge collection) by piecing together data from the existing Arango LSNode and LSLink collections.
+The link-state topology processor (LS_Topology) creates a virtual representation of the network LSDB and populates the LS_Topology edge collection by piecing together data from the existing Arango LSNode and LSLink collections.

 Additionally, the [LS_Performance processor](ls_performance_processor.md) populates the LS_Topology edge collection with network performance and utilization statistics.